uniVocity/SeedScramble/README.md

-Simply download the [latest release](https://github.com/uniVocity/SeedScramble/releases/download/1.0.0/SeedScramble.zip) from [the releases page](https://github.com/uniVocity/SeedScramble/releases/tag/1.0.0) and move it to an old computer with NO INTERNET CONNECTION.
+Simply download the [latest release](https://github.com/uniVocity/SeedScramble/releases/download/1.0.0/SeedScramble.zip) from [the releases page](https://github.com/uniVocity/SeedScramble/releases/tag/1.0.0) and move it to some device with NO INTERNET CONNECTION.
 You want to do this offline.

 Unzip the `SeedScramble.zip` file and double-click the `run` command to launch it: